nduafranco/corn-sheller-mechanical-design/README.md

 | 6 | 1 | Corn Sheller Part | Rotary shelling drum |

 ## How to View the Design
-* **For Quick Review:** Open `corn sheller drawing.pdf` to view the high-resolution orthographic projections and parts list.
+* **For Quick Review:** Open `corn sheller drawing.pdf` to view the high-resolution orthographic projections and parts list. and a video of the animation of assembly.
 * **For Engineering Edit:** The raw `.dwg` source file is included for technical review and modification.

 ## License